DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 A brief overview of the tools and skills you'll learn in **[Data Bootcamp](https://github.com/DaveBackus/Data_Bootcamp#data-bootcamp)**, a course at NYU's Stern School of Business.
 Developed by Dave Backus, Chase Coleman, Spencer Lyon, and Glenn Okun.
 With the help and support of Sarah Beckett-Hile, Hersh Iyer, Itamar Snir, and executives at Amazon.

 November 6 and 13, 2-4pm, Tisch UC 25
-* Session 1:  Python fundamentals
+* Session 1:  Python fundamentals, examples
 * Session 2:  data management (Pandas), graphics (Matplotlib), examples

 This document:  https://github.com/DaveBackus/Data_Bootcamp/blob/master/Markdown/bootcamp_mini_2015.md